briceth/Qarote/apps/portal/DEPLOYMENT.md

-# Deploying Customer Portal to Cloudflare Pages
+# Deploying Portal to Cloudflare Pages

-This document explains the necessary steps to deploy the Qarote Customer Portal to Cloudflare Pages.
+This document explains the necessary steps to deploy the Qarote Portal to Cloudflare Pages.

 ## Prerequisites